MattMcAdams/mattmcadams.com/src/quotes.md

 ---

+"Perfection is finally obtained not when there is no longer anything to add, but when there's no longer anything to take away."
+*&mdash; Antoine de Saint-Exupery*

+---

+"Compairison is the thief of joy"
+*&mdash; Theodore Roosevelt*

+---

+"Beware of the assumption that the way you work is the best way simply because it's the way you've done it before" *&mdash; Rick Rubin*

+---

+"On those overcast days, it helps to tune into the fact that the sun is still there.
+It's just hidden behind a thicker layer of clouds."
+*&mdash; Rick Rubin*

+---

 "I think we'd all feel much better if we instead saw bad code as a form of contemporary art.
 Unused functions?
 Surrealism.
 Mixing tabs and spaces?
 Postmodern.
 My code isn't spaghetti, it's avant-garde"
 *&mdash; Kat Maddox*